RohitPatil555/dpdk-book/docs/modules/threading.md

 ##### Command

-Put limit on lcore, let use core 1 and 2 for lcore.
+Put limit on lcore, let ask DPDK to use core 1 and 2 for lcore.

 Please execute "killall test" before running below command.

 ```